Brigitte Helm: Career

+In 1935, she filmed An Ideal Husband for Terra Film; this was her last film.
+Despite efforts by UFA, Helm withdrew from the film industry due to disagreements with the Nazi regime.

 Personal life and death

 Helm was involved in several traffic accidents, and was briefly imprisoned.
 According to the Nazi Party's Press Chief Obergruppenführer Otto Dietrich's book, The Hitler I Knew, Adolf Hitler saw that manslaughter charges against her from an automobile accident were dropped.

-Helm married her second husband, Dr. Hugo Kunheim, an industrialist, after her film contract expired in 1935.
-Helm stated that she retired from films because she was "...disgusted with the Nazi takeover of the film industry..."
-In 1935, she moved to Switzerland, where she had four children with Kunheim.
+Helm married Rudolf Weissbach in 1928, but she divorced him in 1934.
+She married her second husband, industrialist Dr. Hugo Eduard Kunheim, after her film contract expired in 1935.
+Because her second husband was of Jewish descent, in 1935 she moved with him to Switzerland, where they had four children.
+She never returned to the film industry.

+Helm said she retired from films because she was "...disgusted with the Nazi takeover of the film industry..."
 In her later years, she refused to grant any interviews concerning her film career.

-Helm died 11 June 1996 in Ascona, Switzerland.
+Helm died on 11 June 1996 in Ascona, Switzerland.

+Awards

+In 1968, Helm was awarded the German Film Award Filmband in Gold for long-standing and outstanding contributions to German film.